RealGeeks/oauthlogin/README.md

 The first parameter, "scope", is the list of scopes you are asking for.
 The second parameter, "prompt", is whether you want to be prompted to log in or not.

+# Error Handling

+Calls to authorize normally return a key.
+Sometimes, it will throw an error.
+This will happen if authorization fails, for instance.
+You can handle this with catch.

 # Changelog

+ * 0.1.0: Add error handling
  * 0.0.4: Don't double urlencode the redirect URL
  * 0.0.3: Add ? before querystring
  * 0.0.2: Include unminified version in dist